-10 years as a child slave in Europe
+10 years a child slave in the middle of Europe

-In the year 1952, Metod was four years old: “My father sold me for next to nothing, some alcohol and cigarettes.
-They bought me on that farm for manual labour.”
+In the year 1952, Metod was four years old: “My father sold me for next to nothing; some alcohol and cigarettes.
+They bought me on that farm for the purpose manual labour.”

-It was the 2nd of July of the same year in a Slovene village in the middle of Europe.
+It was the 2nd of July of the same year, in a Slovene village.
 His mother was praying on her knees in front of a crucifix.
-Suddenly the sky opened.
-A few moments later she was hit by lightning with Metod, then only a few months old, in her arms.
+Suddenly the sky opened up.
+A moment later she was struck by lightning with Metod, then only a few months old, in her arms.
 She died, and her 10 children were left alone with their alcoholic father.

-It was the beginning of a countryside drama filled with traumatic experiences.
-A story of how the beauty of nature strengthened a boy’s will, which turned his agony into a living legacy of forgiveness and love.
+That was the beginning of a countryside drama, filled with traumatic experiences.
+A story, of how the sublime beauty of nature strengthened a boy’s will, which turned his agony into a living legacy of forgiveness and love.
 Metod, the baby that survived the lightning strike, is now an author of a deeply moving biography The Lacemaker's Son.

 The life story of Ted (Metod) Setnikar is, as described by my cousin, – 'comparable to Dostoyevsky’s characters'*.
-And so I have always wondered who my cousin's Australian uncle was and what his story is.
-He shared his past agonies and above all his triumphant will to survive in a biography.
-Ted is a migrant, gay and a practicing Buddhist who has forgiven anybody who has inflicted him with all the terrible suffering.
+And so, I have always wondered who my cousin's Australian uncle was, and what his story is.
+His past agonies, and above all his triumphant will to survive are now known to all.
+Presented in a biography.
+Ted is a migrant, gay and a practising Buddhist, and has forgiven all those who inflicted terrible suffering on him.
 As a child, he did not know how it feels to sleep on a bed.
 For ten years he slept on straw, hungry, cold and disregarded.

 So Ted, how is life Down Under?

-Well, for one I still speak Slovenian.
-Some people give up after a few years and just say they're from Austria or Italy.
-I don't.
+Well, for one, I still speak Slovenian.
+Some people give it up after a few years and just say they're from Austria or Italy.
+I didn't.
 And I still love that ''rom pa pa, rom pa pa pa'' music.
-My young friends Aleš and Urška tease me: ''Are you still listening to that awful alpine country music'?
+My young friends Aleš and Urška sometimes tease me, saying: ''Are you still listening to that awful alpine country music?''
 Of course!
-I am Australian and I am a Slovene.
+I am Australian and a Slovene.

 In your book, you are critical of the Yugoslavian regime, which you described as totalitarian.
-But the orphanage they provided for children like you, proved very welcoming?
+But the orphanage, that provided for children like you, proved very welcoming.

-After the 2nd world war, it was forbidden to work in the field on the 1st May.
-But in the countryside, nobody followed the politics.
+After the 2nd world war, it was forbidden in Yugoslavia to work in the fields on the 1st of May.
+But in the countryside, nobody followed politics.
 I don't know what Matevž, the farmer who I had to work for, was doing during or after the war, but the police sometimes threatened him.
 Though it is true he was provocative.
-When I came to Australia I felt truly free.
+When I came to Australia, I felt truly free.
 I could not believe that I was so easily trusted and nobody was policing the migrants.
-And I can say, that when I mention in Australia that I lived in an orphanage in Yugoslavia people say: ''Oh, how terrible!''
+And I can say, that when I mention in Australia, that I lived in an orphanage in Yugoslavia, people say: ''Oh, how terrible!''
 But it was actually quite nice.
 In the boarding school at Planina, we had a bathroom with hot water, three square meals a day and our own clean beds.
 Certain reasonable discipline was expected.
 Nothing much.
-I did not feel loved in the countryside although they all claimed to be living according to Christian values, but in the orphanage, I at least, felt the honest interest in my wellbeing the teachers.
+I did not feel loved in the countryside, although they all claimed to be living according to Christian values.
+But in the orphanage, I at least felt honest interest in my well-being from the tutors.
 Even though they didn't hug us or anything, which was probably considered to be off limits, even in socialism.